luckyghanghas/Task-1-Data-Immersion-Wrangling/README.md

 ## Cleaning Summary

-These are all actions performed by the cleaning script:
+All those are operations carried out by the cleaning script:

-1. Loads the original transaction data.
+Loads the original data set from transactions.
 2. Finds the profile's missing values & duplicates.
-3. Removes duplicates by `transaction_id`.
+3. Dedupes based on 'transaction_id'.
-4. Cleans up column names and text categories.
+5. Makes corrections to cleaned-up data.
-5. Converts mixed date formats to date values.
+6. Performs string to date conversions.
-6. Manages invalid quantities, discounts, and price outliers.
+6. Deals with quantities and discounts that are not valid and with price outliers.
-7. Fill in missing numbers and data in logical ways.
+7. Complete the number and information to make sense out of it.
-8. Generates analysis-ready fields such as revenue and month.
+8. Creates analysis-ready fields (revenue, month, etc.).
-9. **Interactive save location selection** - Choose where to save cleaned and generate data:
+9. Interactive Save Route Selection - Save destination of cleaned and generated data:
    - 📁 Project Folder (default)
    - 🖥️ Desktop
    - ⬇️ Downloads
    - 🔧 Custom Path
-10. Cleanses the dataset and exports it to selected location for working with it in other applications for EDA or dashboarding.
+10. Washes up the data set and writes it to the selected location to be used in other applications for EDA or dashboarding.

 ## How to Run